jangroth/aws-certification-notes/devops-engineer-professional.md

     * Store must be in the same region as pipeline
     * Always encrypted, default KMS or CMK
   * Artifacts are the way different pipeline stages 'communicate' with each other
-  * CodePipelin artifacts are sightly different to CodeBuild artifacts
+  * CodePipeline artifacts are sightly different to CodeBuild artifacts

 <a name="4_13_1_3"></a>
 #### [↖](#4_13)[↑](#4_13_1_2)[↓](#4_13_2) Pipeline Actions